cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [9.0.0] - 2022-01-10
+#### Changed
+- Due to changes in cardano-node 1.33.x -> for utxo ledger lookup and previous heavy pool-params query, Koios API is now the default option for these lookups.
+  - Set KOIOS_API env variable to an empty string to disable and keep everything local.
+  - https://www.koios.rest/ for more information about this API.

 ## [8.8.2] - 2021-12-28
 #### Fixed
 - Transform txBody using canonical order before signing/witnessing in case of HW wallet.